With a lot of time on my hands over the last few months, I’ve been staying up late and binging ‘Man About The House‘.

 O’Sullivan described himself in the Nineties as a “hard-drinking depressive” and has suffered a number of health problems over the last decade and a half, although many of his former co-stars remain close.
 How can we imagine Tripp’s response, a father of three in his Seventies – possibly a grandparent too – to the world of new Covid-19 strains and Brexit, which unmake the world where a young catering student could afford to live – platonically or otherwise – in South Ken with two attractive women, or to turn a Chinese takeaway into a bistro?
 A lens through which we could glean his thoughts is provided by his author in ‘Robin’s Nest’, the erudite and ever-engaging George Layton, now also a widely respected prose author.

 ‘This policy and reverence of age makes the world bitter to the best of our times’ Gloucester says, reading Edgar’s letter in ‘King Lear’.
-As I ask elsewhere, in my book ‘What Is Crouching And Why Does It End?’ (£4, suit you sir/madam):
+As I ask elsewhere, in the draft of a book I’m noodling with:

 What moment in time during recent English history is it that the unsorted wing nuts of Brexit wanted to return to, besides comforting selective memories of their misspent youth?
 It can’t be before the end of World War Two because they went on endlessly about the Blitz.
 A pub in Kettering, Northamptonshire sang in Brexitmas with a chorus of ‘We’ll Meet Again’ even though no one there looked over the age of seventy five, and therefore able to remember saturation bombing of the Midlands by the German Lufftwaffe.
 It also can’t be after 1972, because that’s when the UK passed legislation to join the European Community.